solidjs/solid-meta/README.md

 1. You wrap your App with `<MetaProvider />`
 2. To insert head tags within your app, just render one of `<Title />`, `<Meta />`, `<Style />`, `<Link />`, and `<Base />` components as often as needed.
-3. One the server if you render the `<head>` element using SolidJS in JSX you are all good.
+3. On the server, if you render the `<head>` element using SolidJS in JSX, you are all good.
 Otherwise use `getAssets` from `solid-js/web` to insert the assets where you want.

 On the server, the tags are collected, and then on the client the server-generated tags are removed in favor of the client-rendered tags so that SPAs still work as expected (e.g. in cases where subsequent page loads need to change the head tags).